stackgl/shader-school/exercises/logic/README.md

 * `any(b)` returns true if any component of `b` is true, false otherwise
 * `all(b)` returns false if any component of `b` is false, true otherwise
 * `not(b)` negates the logical value of the components of `b`

-## Exercise

-In this exercise write a subroutine to test if a point is contained in a bounding box defined by a pair of upper and lower bounds.
-A template <a href="/open/logic" target="_blank">file called `box.glsl` has been created in the directory for this purpose</a>.